1st June, 2021

-Maybe stopping all accidents, forever, is unachievable - (at the current time, but in an age where driverless cars are being developed, who knows, we could all be working in protective bubbles or indestructible armour in the next 20 years).
+And maybe stopping all accidents, forever, is unachievable.
+At least for now.
+But in an age where driverless cars are hitting the streets, who knows, we could all be working in protective bubbles or indestructible armour in the next 20 years.

-Is zero harm just setting ourselves up for failure?
-If your only target is zero, then maybe.
+So is zero harm just setting ourselves up for failure?
+Well, if your only target is zero, then maybe.
 But zero harm is a vision and should not be the only measure in your health and safety strategy.
 If it is, then you are heading for disappointment.
-It should be accompanied by an action plan and goals against which we can measure success.
+It should be accompanied by an action plan and goals against which you can measure success.
 Because if you only measure zero, you're measuring failure (see number 7).

 Here are 10 reasons why you can achieve zero harm.

 Zero harm should be more than just a message on a poster.
-It needs to have an action plan, it needs to have meaning.
+It needs to have an action plan.
+It needs to have meaning.
 Just blinding saying you aim for zero harm is like saying you want to become a millionaire.
 Without a plan in place, and without working towards it, it's unlikely to happen.

 If you are aiming for zero harm (and let’s face it, everyone should be, no one wants to get hurt at work), what actions are in place to work towards it?